Emotional Intelligence (EQ) as a Core Requirement for AI Management

 In contrast, a retail giant introduced automated scheduling without consulting store managers.
 The algorithm ignored human needs like school pick-up times or commute distances.
 The result was a 22% spike in turnover in three months and a public relations nightmare.
 The failure wasn't the code; it was the manager's inability to empathize with the physical reality of their workforce.

-Social Skills Negotiating between the "Tech" and "Business" side expectations.
-Use Loom for personalized, transparent video updates.
+Social Skills Negotiate Tech vs Business needs.
+Action: Use Loom for transparent video updates.

 One major error is "Toxic Positivity."
 Managers often oversell the benefits of AI while ignoring the learning curve.
 This creates a disconnect with reality.
 Practical advice: acknowledge that the first 30 days of any new AI implementation will likely be frustrating and slower than the manual process.
 Setting this expectation shows high social awareness.